IDCI-Consulting/HelloWorldBundle/templates/contents/blog/en/step-bundle-contact.md

-# How to create a contact form with StepBundle ?
+# Creating a contact form with IDCIStepBundle

 ## Introduction

-Back to our StepBundle and its effective application : the creation of a simple contact form.
+Let us get back to our StepBundle with a concrete application : the creation of a simple contact form.
-If you need more informations about StepBundle's using and installation, you could read our introduction article here /*mettre le lien*/
+If you need more information about how to install and use StepBundle, you can read our [introduction article](https://idci-consulting.fr/en/article/step-bundle-introduction).

 ## Create the contact form with StepBundle

-So, we have chosen to realize a process composed of one step : a contact form, and one path representing input datas's submission .
+We chose to build a simple process composed of one step, a contact form, and one path, representing the submission of the input data.
-We can imagine this case as the utilisation of WordPress's contact form 7 with the Symfony touch.
+We can picture this case as the use of WordPress's contact form 7, Symfony style.

-Here's an illustration of the rendering :
+Here's an illustration of the expected result :

 ![Screenshot Contact Form](/images/blog/screenshot_contact_form.png "Screenshot Contact Form")

-In the search bar, we have our ```localhost:8000``` follow by the route we previously set up : ```/contact```.
+In the search bar, we see `localhost:8000` followed by the route we previously set up : `/contact`.
-Then, we can see the title of our contact form 'Personal informations', follow by input fields that the user will complete.
+Then, we can see the title for our contact form 'Personal information', followed by the input fields for the user to fill in.
-As our form is composed by one step and one path, our button is not "next", but "end".
+Since our form is only composed of one step and one path, we will use an "end" button instead of "next".

-Ready to start with StepBundle ?
+**Are you ready to start with StepBundle ?**

-We will work in the bundle's `DefaultController.php` file  created by default `AppBundle`.
+We will work in the `DefaultController.php` file from the default generated bundle `AppBundle`.

-Let's start by creating a first action `contact` :
+Let's start by creating a first action named `contact` :

 ```php
 // src/AppBundle/Controller/DefaultController.php